Showtime Lakers: Offensive style

 The most important component of Showtime was the Lakers' fast break.
 In a typical sequence, rebounders such as Kareem Abdul-Jabbar, Kurt Rambis, and A.C.
 Green would quickly release an outlet pass to Johnson, who would race down the court and distribute the ball to players such as Jamaal Wilkes, James Worthy, Byron Scott, and Michael Cooper for a finishing layup or slam dunk.
 Oftentimes, Johnson would rebound the ball and drive the ball up court himself on a fast break.
 He would sometimes deliver the ball to teammates with a no-look pass.

-If the break was unavailable, the Lakers would settle into their half-court offense and rely on Abdul-Jabbar—the NBA's second all-time leading scorer—and his unique signature skyhook.
+If the break was unavailable, the Lakers would settle into their half-court offense and rely on Abdul-Jabbar—the NBA's second all-time leading scorer—and his signature skyhook.
 Backing him up at center were Bob McAdoo, a former NBA Most Valuable Player, and in later years, Mychal Thompson, a former No. 1 overall draft pick; both were ostensibly power forwards who could change the game's pace with their quickness and outside shooting ability.
 As Abdul-Jabbar neared the age of 40, head coach Pat Riley had Johnson assume scoring responsibilities.
 Johnson's "junior, junior skyhook" won Game 4 of the 1987 NBA Finals.

 Showtime era

 McKinney coached the Lakers for only 13 games before he was involved in a serious bike accident during the 1979–80 season.
 The Lakers replaced him with assistant Paul Westhead, who led the Lakers that season to their first championship in almost a decade.
 Westhead used McKinney's offense, a creative and spontaneous offense that defined Showtime.
-For the 1980-81 season, despite missing Magic Johnson for 45 games due to a knee injury, the Lakers still managed an impressive 54–28 record during the regular season, and they were the #3 seed for the playoffs where they were eliminated by the underdog Houston Rockets eliminated in a best-of-three first round series two games to one.
+For the 1980-81 season, despite missing Magic Johnson for 45 games due to a knee injury, the Lakers still managed an impressive 54–28 record during the regular season, and they were the #3 seed for the playoffs where they were eliminated by the underdog Houston Rockets in a best-of-three first round series two games to one.
 Westhead started altering the offense for the 1981-82 season.
 The team started the 1981–82 season at 7–4, but six of those wins were by four points or fewer, and the media criticized Westhead's more-structured offense.
 Although they had won five in a row, Buss was also disenchanted with the offense and then Johnson, frustrated with Westhead and his system, asked to be traded.
 Instead, Westhead was fired and replaced by Pat Riley.
 The Lakers' up-tempo style was restored under Riley, and they won another championship that season.

 Head coach Pat Riley (left, with Magic Johnson, 1989) coached the Lakers to four NBA championships.